100 signatures reached

 The fossil fuel industry currently holds vast carbon reserves which if burnt would result in emissions 5 times larger than what it is deemed to be safe.
 All available evidence suggests that fossil fuel companies intend to burn the reserves within their control.
 In addition, companies such as Shell are actively trying to discover new reserves, often in environmentally sensitive regions.

 If it is wrong to damage the world we live in, then it is wrong to profit from that damage.
 Responsible investors should no longer be profiting from the destructive activities of these companies.

 The Highland Council are fully committed to both reducing the Highlands's contribution to climate change as well as safeguarding the Highlands against its impacts.
-In particular, they have developed Carbon Clever Highlands a Highland Council led initiative with a target of a carbon neutral Inverness in a low carbon Highlands by 2025.
+In particular, in May 2019 they declared a climate emergency and agreed to work towards being Carbon neutral by 2025.
+However their pension fund still retains many investments in highly polluting industries.

 The Highland Council manages the pensions of its employees and needs to make sure these funds are transferred to investing in low carbon options rather than fossil fuels.

 Recent financial studies have shown that divestment from fossil fuels may have a small positive effect on investment portfolios in the short term.
 Moreover, in the long term these fossil fuel investments will become increasingly risky as the cost of extraction increases and international treaties restrict the use of fossil fuels.
 Not only does it make moral sense not to invest in the destruction of our planet, it also makes financial sense.

 It is illogical to allow pension funds to endanger those whose futures they seek to protect.
 Recent publications have highlighted the real dangers posed to Highlands from climate change, including an increased risk of flooding and storm damage.
 Continuing to invest in the fossil fuel industry contradicts the commitments of the Highland Council